DARPA-ASKEM/terarium/testing/manual/calibrate.md

 ### 4. Check results
 1. Verify that there is a loss chart available while the process is running, showing the loss value as a function of solver iterations
+2. Verify that there is a `Parameters chart` available.
+This should allow the user to select different model parameters (Eg beta, gamma) and will display a bar chart showing before and afer calibration values for the selected parameters.
-2. Verify that there is a Variables chart available, showing time-series plots for each model variable based on a Simulate run with the calibrate parameter values.
+3. Verify that there is a `Variables chart` available, showing time-series plots for each model variable based on a Simulate run with the calibrate parameter values.
-3. Verify the dataset colummn to which a given model variable is mapped appear as a dashed line in the Variables chart of the model variable
+4. Verify the dataset colummn to which a given model variable is mapped appear as a dotted line in the Variables chart of the model variable.
+This should have a legend with the name Observations
+5. Verify there is an `Error chart` available.
+This should allow the user to select different variables that were calibrated over.
+This will display the mean absolute error between the post forecast run and the incoming dataset.
-4. Should be able to add/remove Variables charts
+6. Should be able to add/remove charts by selecting or deselecting options.